 Powerful and Portable

-With a built in, 250 watt, high efficiency transmitter designed to run at full power off a single 12 volt battery or power supply, the DAS-1 is well suited to almost any job.
+With a built in, 250 watt, high efficiency transmitter designed to run at full power off a single 12 volt battery or power supply, the DAS-1 is well suited for long-term remote monitoring, large-scale 3D, standard long 2D, borehole, and marine surveys.

 The DAS-1 unit has connections for up to 64 electrodes.

-Up to 250 64-pin multiplexer units (MUX-1) can be connected to a single DAS-1 unit, allowing for near limitless configurations.
+Up to 250 64 electrode multiplexer units (MUX-1) can be connected to a single DAS-1 unit, allowing for ERT/IP surveys with very large electrode counts.

 Optimized for Autonomous Monitoring